Frequently Asked Questions

 Captain Joe loves educating others on sailing and how Kuma Too operates.
 Although not a licensed sailing instructor, he will happily put you on the helm to feel the wind in Kuma’s sails that take us to our next destination.
-With 10 years of racing sailboats under his belt, Joe enjoys taking full advantage of the wind.
+With 10 years of racing sailboats under his belt, Captain Joe enjoys taking full advantage of the wind.

-Will I get board trapped on a boat?
+Will I get bored on the boat?